Department of Finance

 MS 3053 | Management Science and Operations Technology | 3 |

-In addition to the Core Curriculum requirements and requirements from the College of Business Common Body of Knowledge (CBK), all candidates for the degree must complete the following degree requirements.
+In addition to the Core Curriculum requirements and requirements from the Carlos Alvarez College of Business Common Body of Knowledge (CBK), all candidates for the degree must complete the following degree requirements.

 Gateway Course

-Students pursuing the B.B.A. degree in Finance must successfully complete the following Gateway Course with a grade of “C-” or better in no more than two attempts.
-A student who is unable to successfully complete this course within two attempts, including dropping the course with a grade of “W”, or by taking an equivalent course at another institution, will be required to change his or her major.
+Students pursuing the B.B.A. degree in Finance must successfully complete the business math gateway course MAT 1053 (TCCN MATH 1324) or equivalent with a grade of "C-" or better in no more than two attempts.
+A student who is unable to successfully complete this course within two attempts, including dropping the course with a grade of “W” or by taking an equivalent course at another institution, will be required to change their major outside of business.
+Upon the second failed attempt students will be changed to undeclared and will not be eligible for a Bachelor of Business Administration (B.B.A) or a Bachelor of Arts in Economics degree.

 Code | Title | Credit Hours |